tuomas56/openqasm-rs/README.md

 ### Future Roadmap

 * Support OpenQASM 3.0.
+* Provide a syntax highlighting and language server extension.
 * Provide a utility to visualize circuits.
 * Transpile OpenQASM between versions 2.0 to 3.0, or into other languages like Quil.